caiquecastro/caiquecastro.com/content/about/index.md

 I am based in Taubaté, SP, Brazil.
 I started my studies in programming at the age of 12, with Web Development, with HTML, CSS, Javascript, PHP.
 At that time I used to code on Dreamweaver and make some animations on Flash.

-I'm a full stack developer at [Venturus](https://venturus.org.br).
+I'm a senior software engineer.
 My interests are:

 ### Frontend